 In case of consumer’s data theft or other data security breaches, the companies will be liable for the following actions:

 Recover damages between $100 - $750 per consumer per incident or actual damages, whichever is greater.

 Any other relief the court deems proper.

-CCPA gives importance to users’ personal information and if you are not aware of that then chances are you might violate the CCPA regulations.
+CCPA gives importance to users’ personal information and if you are not aware of that, you might violate the CCPA regulations.
 So, read on to know what exactly is covered under PI.

-CCPA defined Personal information as - Any information that identifies relates to, describes, is reasonably capable of being associated with, or directly or indirectly, with a particular consumer or household.
+Any information that identifies, relates to, describes, is reasonably capable of being associated with, or directly or indirectly, with a particular consumer or household.

-Personal information includes, but is not limited to, the following:
+Personal information under CCPA includes, but is not limited to, the following: